Minecraft Makes my Son Irritable. What Gives?

 This is an interesting phenomena and one which I have heard from many parents who work with me in my clinical practice.
 I believe that this is primarily the result of the intensity of focus that some kids display when playing Minecraft and other video games.
 They may continue to be engaged in what they were thinking about, get upset about their performance or decisions they’ve made, and find the contrast to their next activities to be boring and pale in comparison.
 In addition, some kids may be overly competitive and concerned about winning and losing in their Minecraft and video-game play.
 A similar observation may be made in some children after playing sports.

-For a very small minority of children there is also a concern that the irritability can be a sign of video game addiction.
-However, other signs of video game addiction such as intense preoccupation, withdrawal symptoms, the need to spend increasing amounts of time playing games, unsuccessful attempts to control participation, and an extreme and clear loss of interest in previous hobbies and activities should be evidenced before concerns are raised in this regard.
+For a very small minority of children there is also a concern that the irritability can be a sign of video game overuse.
+However, other signs such as intense preoccupation, withdrawal symptoms, the need to spend increasing amounts of time playing games, unsuccessful attempts to control participation, and an extreme and clear loss of interest in previous hobbies and activities should be evidenced before concerns are raised in this regard.

 Here are a few strategies to address these concerns regarding irritability: